thinc-org/awesome-stack/README.md

 - [CU Get Reg](https://github.com/thinc-org/cugetreg) - A platform for planning timetables and finding course information at Chulalongkorn University.
 - [discord.js](https://discord.js.org/) - A powerful Node.js module that allows you to interact with the Discord API
+- [odin-lang](https://odin-lang.org/) - A fast, concise, statically-typed systems programming language with a focus on expressiveness and ease of use
 - [redwood](https://github.com/redwoodjs/redwood) - Opinionated full-stack JavaScript/TypeScript web app framework with React frontend and custom GraphQL API.
 - [styfle/dub](https://github.com/styfle/dub) - Dub is an open-source link management tool for modern marketing teams to create, share, and track short links.
 - [supabase/supabase-local-dev](https://supabase.com/blog/supabase-local-dev) - Run Supabase locally for development and testing